 A time limit (commonly 1-2 years)

-Lawyers involved will generally negotiate so as to avoid reopening substantive elements of the agreement.
-Carefully drafted liberty to apply clauses balance flexibility for genuine implementation problems while preventing attempts to renegotiate the core agreement.
+Lawyers involved will generally negotiate so as to avoid reopening substantive elements of a divorce financial settlement.

 Courts in the UK can and sometimes do interfere with an agreed financial settlement, even when both parties have consented.
 The court's primary duty is to ensure the settlement is fair and reasonable.